estyxx/madedotcom.github.io/_posts/2017-09-13-commands-and-queries-handlers-and-views.md

 tests will fail if I forget, so I can't get the code through CI.

 sfy: But why don't we use the Issue model we wrote?
-It seems weird to just ignore it and return this dict... and you said "avoid taking a dependency directly on frameworks.
-Work against an abstraction so that if you dependency changes, that doesn't force change to ripple through your domain".
+It seems weird to just ignore it and return this dict... and you said "Avoid taking a dependency directly on frameworks.
+Work against an abstraction so that if your dependency changes, that doesn't force change to ripple through your domain".
 You know we can't unit test this, right?